benbrastmckie/.config/README.md

 nvim
 ```

-To check the health of your NeoVim install, enter the following in Normal-Mode in NeoVim:
+To check the health of your NeoVim install, enter the following in normal-mode (enter normal-mode in NeoVim by hitting escape) in NeoVim:

 ```
 :checkhealth